Vortitron/WeatherAnimations/README.md

 - Check the I2C connections (SDA and SCL)
 - Try a lower I2C speed if you experience issues
 - Try using the Adafruit SSD1306 library instead of the SH110X library

+### PNG Decoder Issues

+If you're experiencing problems with PNG images:
+- Ensure the PNGdec library is installed correctly
+- Verify PNG files are valid and not corrupted (test in an image viewer first)
+- Check that the PNG dimensions are appropriate for your display (ideally 128x64 for most OLED displays)
+- The PNG decoder requires at least 48KB of RAM, so memory issues may occur on devices with limited RAM
+- Enable Serial output to see detailed error messages from the PNG decoder
+- For persistent issues, try using the embedded fallback animations instead

 ### Home Assistant Connection